pentops/protostate/docs/hooks.md

 Callback function with access to the State Data and the incomming event.

+- Cannot publish events
+- No database access
-Cannot publish events, and has no database access.
-Must not have any side effects.
+- Must not have any side effects other than mutating state data

 Combined with the PSM logic, this is considered a 'pure' function as the state is cloned before the function is called.